 There are a number of ways that you can do this:

 - Get in touch with your local councillor

 - Start a petition

 - Get involved in your community

-You can find out how to do this by visiting our webpage Have your say
+You can find out how to contribute to the decision-making process by visiting our Have your say page.

 - Can I attend a Cabinet meeting?

 Yes, Cabinet meetings are open to the public, which means members of the public and other councillors can attend and pose questions before decisions are made.

 You can also watch Cabinet meetings on our website.